microsoft/WhatTheHack/072-DataScienceInFabric/Coach/README.md

 Each student will need access to Microsoft Fabric and be licensed to create PowerBI reports for this hack.
 The following are the options to complete these licensing requirements:

 1. **Recommended if available**: Individual [Fabric free trials](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial#start-the-fabric-capacity-trial).
 This will grant users access to creating the required Fabric items as well as the PowerBI report. **If previously used, the Fabric free trial may be unavailable**
 2. Fabric Capacity and PowerBI Pro/Premium per user license.
-Each user would need their own PowerBI license but capacities could be shared and scaled up according to the needs. **Alternatively, users can activate a [PowerBI Free Trial](https://learn.microsoft.com/en-us/power-bi/fundamentals/service-self-service-signup-for-power-bi) if available.** The PowerBI trial could be available even if the Fabric one is not.
+Each user would need their own PowerBI license but capacities could be shared and scaled up according to the needs.
+If running the hack on an individual basis, an F4 capacity would be adequate, and an F8 capacity would have generous compute power margin.  **Alternatively, users can activate a [PowerBI Free Trial](https://learn.microsoft.com/en-us/power-bi/fundamentals/service-self-service-signup-for-power-bi) if available.** The PowerBI trial could be available even if the Fabric one is not.

 ### Azure licensing requirements